These ethical companies are disrupting the fashion industry, and blazing the way for the future of fashion

 This is how it works: customers scan the label inside their tees with their phone to activate a free post returns coupon when the product is worn out.
 Teemill recover and remanufacture the materials into new t-shirts and give the customer £5 off a new item.

-Customers are incentivised to keep the material flowing with money off their next purchase, Teemill benefits from lower material costs and the model is truly sustainable.
+Customers are incentivised to keep the material flowing with money off their next purchase.
+Teemill benefits from lower material costs and the model is truly sustainable.
 It’s a circular fashion economy where everybody wins!

 Who made your clothes?
 A robot!
-Well, that is if your garment was created by SGTI.
-The company has created a robot-powered knitting machine linked with 3D modelling software to make seamless knit garments for the mass market.
-This innovative technology digitizes the entire fashion production process and allows for on-demand manufacturing of custom-made, zero-waste knit clothing.
+Well, that is if your garment was created by Julia Daviy.
+Her company uses 3D modelling software and 3D printers to make seamless knit garments and gorgeous accessories for the mass market.

 The only problem?
 Of all the companies disrupting the fashion industry, this is the one that may have the most negative consequences.
 Human workers become essentially obsolete, creating unemployment for those most in need of low-skilled fashion production jobs.
 But at least you can rest assured your garment wasn’t made in a sweatshop!